K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 \$ cf buildpacks

-\# Set the name of the buildpack added when deploying application.
+\# Set the name of the buildpack added when deploying the application.

 \$ cf push –b java-buildpack-2.7
 ````